laurarnichols/defectCrossSections/PhononPP/README.md

 * `generateShiftedPOSCARs` -- if POSCAR files shifted from given equilibium positions along the phonon modes should be output.
 These are used to get the first-order matrix element.
 * `calcMaxDisp` -- if the maximum displacement across modes between a pair of atoms given a `shift` should be calculated
 * `calcDeltaNj` -- if change of occupation numbers for carrier approach, transition, and departure should be calculated (only for scattering)
+* `readOptimalPairs` -- if optimal band pairs as output by `TME` code should be read from `optimalPairsDir` and states reshuffled.

 The code is structured so that each of the options above can be chosen independently.
 Each of the options and the inputs needed are given in more detail below.